 Are you right for virtual learning?

 ⊷Virtual classes are more demanding of students’ time and skill because they both manage their studying as well as their pace.
-This allows for students with a strong base of study skill to take ownership of when they learn and how they learn.
-On the other side of this coin though is misconception that because there is no face-to-face instruction, coursework is easier and less rigorous.
+This allows for students with a strong base of study skills to take ownership of when they learn and how they learn.
+On the other side of this coin though is a misconception that because there is no face-to-face instruction, coursework is easier and less rigorous.
 In reality, students choosing to take a virtual course deal with many more responsibilities than a student in a traditional classroom setting.

 ⊷Persistence is perhaps the biggest key to success in online learning.
 Students who succeed are those who are willing to tolerate technical problems, seek help when needed, work daily on every class, and persist through challenges.